Sinaptik-AI/pandas-ai/docs/getting-started.md

 # Output: United Kingdom, Canada, Australia, United States, Germany
 ```

-If you want to get to know more about the `SmartDataframe` class, check out this video:
+If you want to learn more about the `SmartDataframe` class, check out this video:

 [![Intro to SmartDataframe](https://cdn.loom.com/sessions/thumbnails/1ec1b8fbaa0e4ae0ab99b728b8b05fdb-00001.jpg)](https://www.loom.com/embed/1ec1b8fbaa0e4ae0ab99b728b8b05fdb?sid=7370854b-57c3-4f00-801b-69811a98d970 "Intro to SmartDataframe")

-### How to generate OpenAI API Token
+### How to generate an OpenAI API Token

 Users are required to generate `YOUR_API_TOKEN`.
-Follow below simple steps to generate your API_TOKEN with
+Follow these simple steps to generate your API_TOKEN with
 [openai](https://platform.openai.com/overview).

 1. Go to https://openai.com/api/ and signup with your email address or connect your Google Account.
-2. Go to View API Keys on left side of your Personal Account Settings
+2. Go to View API Keys on left side of your Personal Account Settings.
-3. Select Create new Secret key
+3. Select Create new Secret key.

-> The API access to openai is a paid service.
+> The API access to OPENAI is a paid service.
 You have to set up billing.
 > Read the [Pricing](https://platform.openai.com/docs/quickstart/pricing) information before experimenting.

 ### Passing name and description